More

 Level 2: Fraction × Fraction

-Please note: We will not be taking up mixed numbers as a separate case because these are also fractions written in a different form.
+Please note: We will not take up mixed numbers as a separate case because these are also fractions written differently.
 To help your kids learn about mixed numbers and improper fractions through fun games, you can sign up here!

 Level 1A: Whole × Fraction